 | Stainless steel option | Ernie Ball Slinky Stainless Steel | Stainless steel, uncoated | Direct stainless alternative with explicit official material framing | Brightness and longevity language should stay conditional rather than treated as a universal outcome |

-| Coated nickel-plated option | D’Addario XS Nickel Electric Guitar Strings | Nickel-plated steel with XS coating | Coated mainstream family that directly addresses the coated category in a familiar electric format | Exact gauge/SKU should be pinned before final publish workflow |
+| Coated nickel-plated option | D’Addario XS Nickel Electric Guitar Strings | Nickel-plated steel with XS coating | Coated mainstream family that directly addresses the coated category in a familiar electric format | Check the exact gauge before buying |

 | Fender mainstream nickel-plated option | Fender Super 250’s Nickel-Plated Steel | Nickel-plated steel, uncoated | Broad-market Fender family with clear gauge range and family identity | If you want coated strings or stainless material, this is not the right fit |

-| Second coated option | Elixir OPTIWEB Electric Nickel Plated Steel | Nickel-plated steel with OPTIWEB coating | Major coated electric family confirmed in current official catalog | Final publish review should lock the exact family page or exact SKU row used |
+| Second coated option | Elixir OPTIWEB Electric Nickel Plated Steel | Nickel-plated steel with OPTIWEB coating | Major coated electric family with current catalog support | Compare the exact coating family and gauge you want |

 Mainstream Uncoated Nickel-Plated Reference: Ernie Ball Slinky Nickel Wound